Ruckus Networks: Dispute

-In 2008, RUCKUS sued Netgear, along with its new MIMO antenna supplier Rayspan, for patent infringement, over the antenna designs and associated software that have replaced the Beamflex technology which Netgear used to buy from Ruckus.
+In 2008, Ruckus sued Netgear, along with its new MIMO antenna supplier Rayspan, for patent infringement, over the antenna designs and associated software that replaced the Beamflex technology which Netgear used to buy from Ruckus.
 Netgear licensed BeamFlex adaptive antenna to use in its RangeMax 824 v1 and v2 wireless routers.
-For RangeMax 824 v3 routers, Netgear used Rayspan made antennas which violated patents by Ruckus.
+For RangeMax 824 v3 routers, Netgear used Rayspan-made antennas, which violated patents by Ruckus.

-In 2010, three months after purchasing ’454 and ’143 patents from Adaptix Corporation., Netgear sued Ruckus for patent infringement.
-Netgear alleged that RUCKUS’ Wi-Fi access points equipped with RUCKUS’ BeamFlex and ChannelFly technology infringed the ’454 and ’143 patents.
-Netgear also asserted claims for induced infringement and contributory infringement, alleging that Ruckus knowingly and intentionally caused Ruckus’ customers to infringe the asserted patents.
-On 4 November 2013, The Delaware jury returned a verdict of non-infringement for Ruckus, finding that Netgear failed to establish that any of the Ruckus accused products infringed the asserted claims of the ’454 and ’143 patents.
+In 2010, three months after purchasing '454 and '143 patents from Adaptix Corporation., Netgear sued Ruckus for patent infringement.
+Netgear alleged that Ruckus' Wi-Fi access points equipped with Ruckus' BeamFlex and ChannelFly technology infringed the '454 and '143 patents.
+Netgear also asserted claims for induced infringement and contributory infringement, alleging that Ruckus knowingly and intentionally caused Ruckus' customers to infringe the asserted patents.
+On 4 November 2013, the Delaware jury returned a verdict of non-infringement for Ruckus, finding that Netgear failed to establish that any of the Ruckus accused products infringed the asserted claims of the ’454 and ’143 patents.

 Further technology and products development

-On May 24, 2010, Ruckus announced that it has been granted a Wi-Fi Security Patent for Dynamic Authentication and Encryption by the United States Patent and Trademark Office (USPTO).
+On May 24, 2010, Ruckus announced that it had been granted a Wi-Fi Security Patent for Dynamic Authentication and Encryption by the United States Patent and Trademark Office.
 This patent is based on a technology developed by Ruckus called Dynamic Pre Shared Key, which require unique security keys to each WLAN user while Pre Shared Keys requires all user of WLAN to use same security key.
 The technology also aims to dynamically generate security keys and provision.
 On May 20, 2013, Ruckus introduced a follow-up technology to DPSK called 'Zero-IT Activation' to provision unique security keys to client devices by a small agent-like software.